Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 This will replace default value providers for form data with [FormStreamedDataValueProvider](src/FormStreamedData/Binders/FormStreamedDataValueProvider.cs).

 Set [FromFormStreamedDataAttribute](src/FormStreamedData/Attributes/FromFormStreamedDataAttribute.cs) for action parameters or request object properties that should be bound to form values.
-To read files' streams use only one property or one parameter with type [FormStreamedFileCollection](src/FormStreamedData/Values/FormStreamedFileCollection.cs).
+To read files' streams use only one property or one parameter of type [FormStreamedFileCollection](src/FormStreamedData/Values/FormStreamedFileCollection.cs).

 Examples:
 ```csharp